LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training

 \subsection{Transferable Item Augmenter}

-To address the imbalance issue, we would like to balance the domain ratio mentioned in Section~\ref{sec:intro} by generating the items of the peanut domain.
-The derived items are transferable because they have relatively high similarity with the dominant domain.
-To achieve this, we propose the sample generator by leveraging the LLMs semantic understanding and reasoning abilities.
-Then, to mitigate the irrelevant noise, we introduce the noise filter to remove the irrelevant samples.
-Finally, since the position information is crucial in capturing the user's interest shift in CDSR, we devise the insertion module to construct an effective bridge between domains.
+To address the domain imbalance issue, we would like to balance the domain ratio described in Section~\ref{sec:intro} by generating items for the "less dominant" domain.
+The derived items are transferable because they are relatively similar to the dominant domain.
+To achieve this, we propose a sample generator that leverages LLMs' semantic understanding and reasoning abilities.
+Recent foundation models such as DeepSeek-V3 and DeepSeek-R1 further demonstrate the practical potential of strong generation and reasoning capabilities in LLMs~\cite{deepseek,deepseekr1}.
+Then, to mitigate irrelevant noise, we introduce a noise filter to remove irrelevant samples.
+Finally, since position information is crucial for capturing the user's interest shift in CDSR, we devise an insertion module to serve as an effective bridge between domains.